Hackers News Hackers News

 The galedonovan profile (Source – Socket.dev)

-Socket’s AI scanner caught base-x-64 by spotting the obfuscated exfiltration channel inside src/cjs/index.cjs and flagging that data passed to decode() was being sent to a Telegram bot
+Socket’s AI-powered scanner detected base-x-64 by identifying an obfuscated exfiltration channel within src/cjs/index.cjs.
+This flagged that data intended for decode() was being redirected to a Telegram bot.

-Takedown requests for all five packages and the threat actor’s account have been submitted to the npm security team.
+Takedown requests for all five malicious packages and the associated threat actor’s account have been submitted to the npm security team.

 How the Key Theft Works

-Each package in this campaign relies on a technique known as function hooking.
-The attacker wraps a function that developers regularly pass private keys through, intercepts the key the moment it arrives, sends it to a Telegram bot, and then passes control back to the original function so everything appears to work normally.
+Each package in this sophisticated campaign employs a technique known as function hooking.
+The attacker effectively “wraps” a legitimate function that developers commonly use to process private keys.
+At the moment a private key is passed, the malicious code intercepts it, sends it to the Telegram bot, and then seamlessly returns control to the original function.
+This ensures the function completes its intended operation, maintaining the illusion of normalcy.

-In raydium-bs58, the modified decode() function calls sendMessage() with the key before running the actual decode, so the key is sent out even if the decode itself fails.
+In the case of raydium-bs58, the modified decode() function executes a sendMessage() call with the private key before proceeding with the actual decoding process.
+This ensures the key is exfiltrated even if the subsequent decoding operation fails.

 Telegram Bot API getChatAdministrators response (Source - Socket.dev)